 - community preschools

 Participation in the trial is voluntary.
-Services already using tool that aligns with the new national learning progressions will not need to take part in the trial.
+Services already using a tool that aligns with the new national learning progressions will not need to take part in the trial.
 The trial will not be used to compare the performance of individual children, services or jurisdictions.

 Questions and answers